pyca/cryptography/docs/hazmat/primitives/asymmetric/dh.rst

         :param DHPublicKeyWithSerialization peer_public_key: The public key for the peer.

         :return bytes: The agreed key.
+The bytes are ordered in 'big' endian.

 .. class:: DHPrivateNumbers(x, public_numbers)